-Nicaragua is interesting and diverse travel destination, which will inspire both nature lovers and adrenaline enthusiasts.
-Wikipedia tells us that Columbus reached the area of today’s Nicaragua already in 1502 and surely he must have been enchanted by the beauty of the country as well 😉 Travel tips Nicaragua are here to help you plan your perfect trip!
+Nicaragua is an interesting and diverse travel destination in Central America, which will inspire both nature lovers and adrenaline enthusiasts.
+Columbus reached the area of today’s Nicaragua in 1502 and surely he was enchanted by the beauty of the country as well – hey, you never know, perhaps he went sledding down the volcano as well 😉

 TRAVEL TIPS NICARAGUA: BEST TIME TO VISIT